We offer an independent prescribing programme for nurses, midwives and allied health professionals.

 Please enable targeting cookies in order to view this video content on our website, or you can watch the video on YouTube.

-Our Brighton halls of residence are located across the city in Grand Parade, Moulsecoomb, Varley Park and Falmer.
+We have halls of residence across the city in Grand Parade, Moulsecoomb, Varley Park and Falmer.

 If you have a question about this course, the course team will be happy to help.